Singapore Airlines Flights 23 and 24

 Singapore Airlines Flights 23 and 24 (SQ23/SIA23 and SQ24/SIA24, respectively) are the longest regularly scheduled non-stop flights in the world, operated by Singapore Airlines between Singapore Changi Airport and New York–JFK.
 The route launched on 9 November 2020.

 The route has a great circle distance of 15349 km.
 However, SQ24 to New York is typically flown a ground distance of around 17,250 km over the Pacific Ocean where jet stream winds can assist; while SQ23 back to Singapore sometimes opts, instead of the westward polar route, to fly a ground distance of 16,500 km eastward, across the Atlantic Ocean, when favorable jet stream winds assist to save both flying time and fuel.
 The flights are scheduled to take over 19 hours and 18 hours respectively.

 The flights originally used an Airbus A350-900.
 On January 16, 2021, the route was changed to operate using an Airbus A350-900ULR.
+The flight offers 67 business class seats and 94 premium economy seats.